itfedorovsa/admin_authorization/README.md

 # admin_authorization

+# About

-This application is a corporate user authorization system through an administrator account.
+- This application is a corporate user authorization system through an administrator account
-The user must request the creation of a new account from the administrator.
+- The user must request the creation of a new account from the administrator
-The administrator has an admin panel and can register, update and delete a user by login.
+- The administrator has an admin panel and can register, update and delete a user by login
-After registration, the user can log in using the login and password provided by the administrator.
+- After registration, the user can log in using the login and password provided by the administrator
-After logging in, the user can update only following personal data - password, phone, email address and timezone.
+- After logging in, the user can update only following personal data - password, phone, email address and timezone

+***

 # Used technologies

-Implemented with:
 <ul>
  <li>JDK 17</li>
  <li>Maven 3.8.5</li>
+ <li>Lombok 1.18.22</li>
  <li>Spring Boot 2.7.3</li>
  <li>Bootstrap 4.4.1</li>
  <li>Thymeleaf 2.7.3</li>
  <li>JDBC 4</li>
  <li>Hibernate 5.6.11.Final</li>
- <li>PostgreSQL 42.2.9</li>
+ <li>PostgreSQL 42.2.27</li>
  <li>Liquibase 4.15.0</li>
 </ul>

+***

 # Environment requirements